-!g-closure closure[Accessor]!function closure[Accessor]!return-type closure[Accessor]!param-types closure[Accessor]
+g-closure closure [Accessor]

+function closure [Accessor]

+!return-type closure [Accessor]

+!param-types closure [Accessor]

-Returns the content of their respective slot for closure.
+Returns the content of their respective slot for close sure.

-invoke closure . args

-Returns the result of the invocation of closure, using (the possibly empty list of) args.
+invoke closure . args [Method] Returns the result of the invocation of closure, using (the possibly empty list of) args.

-This is a 'low level' method, not used internally, provided mainly for debugging (or demonstration) purposes, so you may test and verify your callbacks and signals procedures.
+This is a 'low level' method, not used internally, provided mainly for debugging (or demonstration) purposes, so you may test and verify your callbacks and signals procedures34.